Filochet/secbench/doc/tutorials/instrument_tutorial.md

 - {py:class}`~secbench.api.WriteManyMixin`: interesting to implement if your instrument supports the reception of multiple SCPI commands at the same time.
 - {py:class}`~secbench.api.HasSetupStorage`: defines methods that can load/store the instrument setup.
-- {py:class}`~secbench.api.HasWaveformStorage`: some scopes can store locally waveforms, implement this class if you want to retrieve them.
+- {py:class}`~secbench.api.HasWaveformStorage`: some scopes can store waveforms locally, implement this class if you want to retrieve them.

 ## Step 2: Make your Instrument Discoverable

 The secbench framework already proposes different backends to work with instruments.
 The idea is to subclass the "backend-agnostic" instrument `MySuperInstrument` and inherit some mixin what will make it discoverable with specific communication backends.
 The following code shows how to make your device discoverable over serial communication, or VISA backend (e.g. GPIB, RS232, USB, Ethernet).